jvitoroc/custom-unique/README.md

 To reference a property from `config`, use the following syntax in format: `((property))`.

-This reference will be replaced by a random value composed of chars from `config[property]` , and it will have the length equal to `config[property]`.
+This reference will be replaced by a random value composed of chars from `config[property]` , and it will have same the length as `config[property]`, unless your set the length.

 ```javascript
 var config = {ex: '123'};